 Charitable Remainder Trusts

-A donor can establish a charitable remainder trust with a contribution of at least $100,000 to an irrevocable trust he or she establishes by a written trust agreement.
+A donor can establish a charitable remainder trust to an irrevocable trust he or she establishes by a written trust agreement.

 The Foundation accepts only those gifts that are consistent with its mission, operations, and guidelines.
 Donors are encouraged to seek their own legal and financial counsel before making planned gifts.

-If you would like more information on planned giving through wills, bequests, and trusts, or would like to discuss particular giving options and ideas, please call Faith Sandler, executive director of The Scholarship Foundation, at (314) 725-7990 or Contact Us.
+If you would like more information on planned giving through wills, bequests, and trusts, or would like to discuss particular giving options and ideas, please call Executive Director Faith Sandler or External Relations Director Karin McElwain-West at (314) 725-7990 or Contact Us.